stefanobartoletti/eslint-config/README.md

 > [!WARNING]
 > Starting from `v2.x`, all my custom Vue-related rules must be explicitly imported with the `vue` key.
 They were previously included in the base configuration, and automatically active even when not really needed.
+> Rules from `vue` are also automatically imported when using `nuxt`, for obvious reasons, so there is no need to import it individually if using the latter.

 ## 📝 VS Code Support